Tegula ligulata: Description

 the specimens from San Diego.
 They are elevated, turbinated, strongly granose-lirate.
 The base of the shell is deeply eroded in front of the aperture.
 The color is brownish-yellow, with numerous close narrow longitudinal purplish-brown stripes, but the whole surface is so dingy that it appears unicolored.
 The spiral lirae are subequal, the grains low and elongated in the direction of the lirae.
-The whorls are rounder than in Tegula viridula and the aperture decidedly smaller, and lacking green tinge on the columella.
+The whorls are rounder than in Tegula viridula and the aperture decidedly smaller, and lacking a green tinge on the columella.

 It is usually encrusted with bryozoa or Serpula.

 Distribution

 This species occurs in the Pacific Ocean from Southern California to Peru.